Abhijnan345Ghosh/google_adk_ollama_project/.github/explanation.md

 remote: Permission to Abhijnsdfsfa/googleect.git denied to github-actions[bot].

+**TO RESOLVE THIS ISSUE DONE THIS**

+1️⃣ Repository-level Workflow Permissions

+1. Go to your repository → Settings → Actions → General.
+2. Scroll down to Workflow permissions.
+3. Select “Read and write permissions”.
+4. (Optional) Check “Allow GitHub Actions to create and approve pull requests” if your workflow needs it.
+5. Click Save.

 — happens when the **GitHub Actions bot doesn’t have permission to push to the repository**.
 Let me explain and fix it step by step.